EvanMateo7/AngularApp/README.md

 # Image Posting
-This is a sample project using:
+This is a sample project where you can post images and have them reviewed by others.
+Admins can manage existing users.

+Technologies used:

 - Angular
 - Bootstrap 5
 - Firebase